 Like many Lilly insulins, this once-a-day basal insulin will be sold in their signature Kwik Pens that hold 300 total units, with up to 80 units available per injection.
 Dosing is a unit-to-unit comparison to Lantus, according to the drug information.
 (See below for more about Basaglar’s pricing.)

-Merck’s Lusduna Nexvue (formerly dubbed MK-1293): This was submitted to the FDA in August 2016 and remains under review.
-Just like Basaglar, this Merck follow-on biologic will be based on Sanofi’s Lantus basal insulin.
-We reached out to Merck for specifics, but the company would only say they expect to hear back from the FDA in the first half of 2017.
-Sanofi filed a lawsuit in September 2016 to stop Merck’s biosim on patent infringement claims.
-(UPDATE: FDA granted tentative approval of this insulin biosimilar in July 2017, and also in February 2018 approved a 10ml vial version, but full approval and launch is dependent on resolution of the Sanofi lawsuit).
+Merck’s Lusduna Nexvue (formerly dubbed MK-1293): This was submitted to the FDA in August 2016.
+Just like Basaglar, this Merck follow-on biologic would be based on Sanofi’s Lantus basal insulin.
+FDA granted tentative approval of this insulin biosimilar in July 2017, and also in February 2018 approved a 10ml vial version, but full approval and launch was dependent on resolution of the Sanofi lawsuit).
 Unfortunately in Ocober 2018, Merck announced that due to the pricing and production pressures it would be scrapping this Lusduna Nexvue insulin.

 Sanofi’s Humalog Copycat: This would be a follow-on insulin in the short-acting category, basically based on Lilly’s lispro (ie Humalog) first approved in the USA back in 1996.
 Sanofi is developing this drug that it calls Ademlog, and it pursuing regulatory approval in Europe.
 We don’t know what the FDA submission timeline looks like, but some say by the end of 2017 is when we might see this here in the States.
 This would bring us a meal-time option rather than the basal insulins that many are starting out with.
 (UPDATE: FDA approved Admelog in December 2017.)